LukasZahradnik/PyNeuraLogic/docs/rules_mapping.rst

 Understanding Rules
 ===================

-In PyNeuraLogic, describing a model slightly differs from conventional deep learning frameworks.
+In PyNeuraLogic, describing a learning model differs from conventional deep learning frameworks.
-Instead of putting together a sequence of operations and modules operating on tensors, we define only a model template formed from rules operating on `relations`.
+Here, instead of putting together a sequence of modules and operations on numeric tensors, we define a model "template" formed from `rules` operating on `relations`.
-This template is then used to produce computation graphs tailored for each input sample.
+This template is then used to unfold differentiable computational graphs, which may be tailored for each (relational) learning sample.

+`But how exactly do these rules translate into computational graphs?`

+The semantics of this process follows directly from logical inference, and is described in detail in the paper(s) on `Lifted Relational Neural Networks <https://arxiv.org/abs/2007.06286>`_
-But how do those rules translate into computations graphs?
-Let's take a look at a simple example!
+However, let us skip the scientific notions here and take a direct look at the process through a simple example instead!

 .. image:: _static/ruleexample.svg
     :width: 300